elkromer/markdown/AS4.md

 # Applicability Statement 4 (AS4)

 > AS4 is an open standard for the secure and payload-agnostic exchange of business-to-business documents using web services.

-> Historically the platform of B2B transactions has moved from communication over SMTP with value-added networks to Internet-based protocols free from data transfer fees imposed by VAN operators.
+It's a web-services upate to AS2, built largely on the OASIS ebMS 3.0 framework.

+Its lightweight nature makes it a relatively low-cost communications standard to implement for organizations with minimal IT infrastructure.
+AS4 is a SOAP-based web API layered over HTTP from a technical viewpoint and can be EDI from a business viewpoint.

+* More compatible with standard environments than AS2
+* Can transport any type of payload
+* Provides for rerouting messages and correlating them with past or future messages
+* Large file & compression support

+### Where is it used

+AS4 is increasingly being adopted in the European government and energy sectors and is also gaining increasing popularity and use among all manner of organizations modernizing their internal technologies as well as extending their standards-based internal integrations.

+### What is ebXML?

+Electronic Business using eXtensible Markup Language.
+A family of standards sponsored by OASIS and UN/CEFACT.
+The original project envisioned five layers of data specification, including XML standards for:
+* Business processes
+* Collaboration protocol agreements
+* Core data components
+* Messaging
+* Registries and repositories

+[ISO-15000] contains the five specifications:
+* Collaborative Partner Profile Agreement (ebCPP)
+* Messaging Service Specification (ebMS)
+* Registry Information Model (ebRIM)
+* Registry Services Specification (ebRS)
+* Core Components Specification (CCS)

+Any questions about SOAP or XML in AS4?
+Look at ebMS.

 ## What is AS4?